See the full set of guidelines here: Environmental Purchasing Guidelines

 94% of SU's grounds is managed in accordance with an organic program; 6% is inorganic allowing some synthetic fertilizer for natural turf soccer field.
 The shift to sustainable landscape practices began in 1979 with the implementation of an Integrated Pest Management (IPM) program.
 SU’s IPM program differs from many others in that chemical pesticide applications are not considered a viable last option.
 SU uses a combination of methods that focus on total plant health, particularly at the soil level, to maintain our grounds.

-See SU's IPM policy here.
+See SU's Ground Management policy here.

 LED lights are used for all indoor lighting at SU unless an LED product is not available for a specific application or cannot meet our needs

 The largest contribution to sustainability practiced by the Campus Store is the buying and selling of Used Books.
 One of every three books sold is a used book.
 Some textbooks are bought and sold and re-sold up to ten times.
 Ring binders sold in the Campus Store are made of recycled vinyl.
 Filler paper, spiral notebooks, index cards, and greeting cards are all made from recycled products.
 All store shopping bags are made from recycled materials and we offer re-useable recycled shopping bags as well.
 See the Campus Store's sustainability statement here.